corrscope/corrscope/README.md

 ## Status

-Corrscope is currently in maintenance mode until further notice.
-The program basically works, but I may not respond to issues.
-For technical support, contact me at Discord (https://discord.gg/CCJZCjc), or alternatively in the issue tracker (using the "Support/feedback" template).
+Corrscope is currently in semi-active development.
+The program basically works and I will fix bugs as they are discovered.
+Features will be added (and feature requests may be accepted) on a case-by-case basis.
+For technical support or feedback, contact me at Discord (https://discord.gg/CCJZCjc), or alternatively in the issue tracker (using the "Support/feedback" template).
 Pull requests may be accepted if they're clean.

 ## Dependencies